wshuai190/wshuai190.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
-I'm Shuai Wang, a third-year PhD student who's been swimming in the deep end of academia for what feels like forever.
+I'm Shuai Wang, a Postdoc and a finishing PhD student at IeLab, UQ.
 I'm under the eagle eyes of [Professor.
 Guido Zuccon](https://researchers.uq.edu.au/researcher/22857), [A.Professor.
 Bevan Koopman](https://bevankoopman.github.io/), and [Dr. Harrisen Scells](https://scells.me/).

 I received my Bachelor of Science degree from the University of Western Australia in 2019, then obtained a Master of Engineering Science degree from the University of Queensland in 2021.